 This cemetery is located on the right across from the main gate at Stoneboro Fairgrounds.
-The cemetery is all that remains of Liberia, a fugitive slave town established by the Travis family, free African Americans.
+The cemetery is all that remains of Liberia, a fugitive slave town established by the Travis family, free Blacks.
 For years, this community offered sanctuary to weary travelers.
 It was also the site of frequent raids by slave catchers.
 After the Fugitive Slave Act of 1849/50, most of the population fled to Canada to become legal free citizens.
 A few stayed in this area, one an entrepreneur who sold cigars and whiskey to his neighbors.

 Jamestown Future Foundation

 210 Liberty St.